 The Deal: “Boozy brunch” includes food and unlimited sangria and mimosas, $42.

-Bar Takito has one of the most affordable bottomless deals in the West Loop, with $10 unlimited mimosas.
+Bar Takito has one of the most affordable bottomless deals in the West Loop, with $15 unlimited mimosas.
 The menu is made up of Mexican/Central American/South American fusion dishes, and includes things like chilaquiles, steak and eggs, and arepa benedicts.
-Is it awesome food?
-No. Can you get drunk for $10?
+Is the food good?
 Yes.
+Can you get drunk for $15?
+Also yes.

 Great news: Maple and Ash has fantastic food, and you come to this steakhouse in the Gold Coast for an upscale drunk brunch.
 It’s over-the-top in the best way, with chandeliers, candelabras, and huge velvet booths, and has a carving station, omelette bar, and a Bloody Mary bar.
 It’s perfect for a celebration, or just because you’re sad you missed the fancy breakfast after your rich friend’s wedding because you were too hungover.